 Flute and Piccolo, Alene M. Grossman Chair

 Roma Duncan, who joined the Minnesota Orchestra in 2003, performed Vivaldi’s Piccolo Concerto in C major at Sommerfest 2005 and reprised the work in 2007 at subscription concerts conducted by Gilbert Varga.
-This season she performs the same work in Orchestra concerts with conductor Jane Glover.
+In 2019, she performed the same work in Orchestra concerts with conductor Jane Glover.
 She has held numerous roles in recent Young People's Concerts, hosting concerts in 2018, performing as a soloist in Kling's The Elephant and the Fly in 2017, and serving as narrator in Kleinsinger’s Tubby the Tuba in 2011.
-In Sommerfest 2014 she joined Orchestra colleagues for a chamber concert performing Rossini’s Quartet in F major for Flute, Clarinet, Bassoon and Horn.
+In Sommerfest 2014 she joined Orchestra colleagues for a chamber concert performing Rossini’s Quartet for Flute, Clarinet, Bassoon and Horn.